 Have equity in your home?
 Want a lower payment?
 An appraisal from Astute Appraisals, Inc. can help you get rid of your PMI.

-When buying a house, a 20% down payment is typically the standard.
-The lender's risk is often only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice cushion against the expenses of foreclosure, reselling the home, and typical value fluctuations on the chance that a borrower doesn't pay.
+It's generally known that a 20% down payment is accepted when getting a mortgage.
+Because the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% adds a nice cushion against the charges of foreclosure, selling the home again, and typical value changesin the event a borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
-Wise homeowners can get off the hook sooner than expected.
-The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Wise home owners can get off the hook ahead of time.
+The law designates that, upon request of the home owner, the PMI must be abandoned when the principal amount equals just 80 percent.

-It can take many years to get to the point where the principal is only 20% of the original amount borrowed, so it's essential to know how your home has grown in value.
-After all, all of the appreciation you've obtained over the years counts towards abolishing PMI.
-So why pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be reflecting the national trends and/or your home may have gained equity before things settled down, so even when nationwide trends predict decreasing home values, you should understand that real estate is local.
+Because it can take countless years to reach the point where the principal is only 20% of the original loan amount, it's essential to know how your home has grown in value.
+After all, all of the appreciation you've achieved over the years counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has dropped below the 80% mark?
+Your neighborhood might not be minding the national trends and/or your home could have acquired equity before things simmered down, so even when nationwide trends forecast falling home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
-At Astute Appraisals, Inc., we know when property values have risen or declined.
-We're experts at identifying value trends in Columbia, Howard County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will usually do away with the PMI with little anxiety.
-At which time, the home owner can delight in the savings from that point on.
+The difficult thing for almost all homeowners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can surely help.
+It's an appraiser's job to keep up with the market dynamics of their area.
+At Astute Appraisals, Inc., we're experts at identifying value trends in Columbia, Howard County and surrounding areas, and we know when property values have risen or declined.
+Faced with information from an appraiser, the mortgage company will generally eliminate the PMI with little anxiety.
+At which time, the homeowner can relish the savings from that point on.